ChrisShep98/neovim-config/README.md

 neo-tree - tree structure for browsing directories (shortcut for focusing tree - <leader>n)\
 some neo-tree commands:\
-"a" when adding a new file/dir\
+a - when adding a new file/dir\
-"d" deleting a file/dir\
+d - deleting a file/dir\
-"r" rename file/dir\
+r - rename file/dir\
-"m" move file/dir\
+m - move file/dir\
+z - close all directories
-:Ex - explore (gets you out of file and back to directory tree)
+:Ex - explore (gets you out of file and back to directory tree, same with <leader>n )

 lualine - statusline